robertbraeutigam/oscar/README.md

 ```

 In this case the `CachingConnection` is both a `Connection` and a `Cache`, and it delegates
 both duties to the respective objects.
+The overridden functionality connects the two parts.

 ### Instantiating